e-c-k-e-r/vall-e/README.md

 ## To-Do

+* [x] train and release a serviceable model for finetuning against.
-* train and release a ***good*** model.
+* [ ] train and release a ***good*** zero-shot model.
+  - this should, hopefully, just simply requires another epoch or two for `ar+nar-llama-8`, as the foundation seems rather robust now.
-* explore alternative setups, like a NAR-only model
+* [x] ~~explore alternative setups, like a NAR-only model~~
-  - this would require a audio length predictor, but could help with a lot of things (I believe Meta's Voicebox does this?)
+  - the current experiment of an AR length-predictor + NAR for the rest seems to fall apart...
-* explore better sampling techniques
+* [x] ~~explore better sampling techniques~~
-  - dynamic temperature shows promise despite it being a very early iteration
-  - mirostat seems to show promise too despite being a half-baked implementation
-  - penalty incurred from sampling is a bit steep at times...
+  - the AR doesn't *need* exotic sampling techniques, as they're bandaids for a bad AR.
-  - the NAR might need to be greedy sampled only
+  - the NAR benefits from greedy sampling, and anything else just harms output quality.
-* clean up the README, and document, document, document onto the wiki.
+* [ ] clean up the README, and document, document, document onto the wiki.
-* extend to ~~multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)) and~~ addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
+* [ ] extend to ~~multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)) and~~ addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
-  - training additional tasks needs the SpeechX implementation to be reworked.
   - this requires a good foundational model before extending it to transfer tasks onto.
-* improve throughput (despite peaking at 120it/s):
-  - utilize an approach similar to [FasterDecoding/Medusa](https://github.com/FasterDecoding/Medusa/) with additional heads for decoding N+1, N+2, N+3 AR tokens
-    + this requires a properly trained AR, however.
-* audio streaming
+* [ ] audio streaming
   - this *technically* can work without any additional architecture changes, just clever tricks with sampling-then-decoding-to-audio.
+  - something similar to HiFiGAN (or the one for TorToiSe) trained on the last hidden states of the AR *might* also enable an alternate way for streaming.

 ## Notices and Citations